 Green Chile Adobo Sauce

 This spicy, zesty, herb-filled adobo sauce is a flavor-packed accompaniment to grilled seafood, meat, or vegetables!
-This green chile adobo sauce has a medium spice level (spicy enough to provide a kick, but not spicy enough to overpower everything).
-If you prefer very spicy, leave the ribs and seeds in the peppers.
-If you prefer very mild spice levels, use only one serrano pepper.
+This green chile adobo sauce has a medium spice level: spicy enough to provide a kick, but not spicy enough to overpower everything.
+If you prefer spicy, leave the ribs and seeds in the peppers.
+If you prefer milder spice levels, use only one serrano pepper.

 Ingredients